SPIRITUAL TRAVEL.ORG

 Some Christian groups make arguments about religious practices not being biblical to justify their own interpretations and denigrate the interpretations of other Christian groups.

 The "not in the Bible" argument if interpreted narrowly could lead the practices and beliefs of many mainstream Christian sects being classified as un-Christian or heretical.
 In addition, the modern world and technological progress could be easily rejected based on this same argument.
 If the Bible does not say it is good, then it must be evil.
-However, I will note that few Christians are railing against the evils of antibiotics to heal the sick, or the evils of the high speed video networks by which mega-churches distribute their messages to believers.
+However, I will note that few Christians are objecting to the evils of antibiotics to heal the sick, airplanes and cars for travel, or the use the high speed video networks by which mega-churches distribute their messages to believers.

 We can see from these examples how problematic and slippery such an argument is and how easily it could be applied to reject any new (or old but forgotten) religious or secular idea, object, or activity.
 Based on this notion, perhaps only the Amish are true Christians.